This article is produced with scandiweb's eCommerce expertise

 BTW, scandiweb organized a webinar where we explored the business of eCommerce tracking setups, regulations that limit what data can be gathered about users, and the future of data tracking and privacy.
 Watch the full recording of the webinar here:

-Here are some examples of user behavior that is collected and sent to data collection platforms:
+Here are some examples of user behavior that is collected and sent to data collection platforms (eCommerce data analytics tools/software):

 • the user visits a website, views a page